prosekit/prosekit/website/guide/marks/bold.md

 # Bold

-The `bold` mark is used to represent text that is emphasized in the document.
+The `bold` mark is used to represent text that is using a bold font weight.
+It will be rendered as `<strong>` element in HTML.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'